kanors-emr/Veda-documentation/docs/source/pages/Reports.rst

 Registered users can submit their GitHub credentials to see a list of all model folders, along with the branches, under their account.
 Any folder/branch can be selected to create a model.
 Supported functionality: Synchronize, Browse, Items view, Run manager, Results, and Reports.

+Here are some sample visualizations on the same platform that drives VO reports.

 Sources and uses of main energy forms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^